-I could dig into the difference between companies with "GAAP-losses" and "real losses" in greater detail but instead I recommend reading great paper titled, Good Losses, Bad Losses, by Michael Mauboussin and Dan Callahan who do a great job summarizing the topic.
+I could dig into the difference between companies with "GAAP-losses" vs. "real losses" in greater detail but instead I recommend reading the paper titled, Good Losses, Bad Losses, by Michael Mauboussin and Dan Callahan who do a great job summarizing the topic.
 The main takeaway is that not all losses are the same.
-Companies that spend on attractive business opportunities, despite depressing near term earnings, will provide attractive business results (future cash flows) and the value of the company will eventually reflect the underlying economics of those investments.
+Companies that spend on attractive business opportunities, despite depressing near term earnings, will provide attractive business results (future cash flows) and the stock will eventually reflect the underlying economics of those investments.

-This is a great hunting ground for mispriced opportunities.
-Despite what may appear like a highly uncertain future, during the transitional phase customers have already selected the winners.
+Industries going through the transitional phase is a great hunting ground for mispriced opportunities.
+Despite what may appear like a highly uncertain future, customers have already selected the winners.
 As demand is moving to the eventual survivors, the quality of the product improves as the winning firms continue to learn more about what customers want.
 As they scale production, the output of the industry grows even as the number of producers declines.
-With greater scale and efficiencies, cost of production decline and with it the unit price of the product which further expands the addressable market.
-Increasing relative economies of scale advantages, capital requirements, and therefore greater operating leverage raise the barriers to entry.
-These favorable developments may be occurring and easily observable all while the market's valuation may be anchored to past fundamentals that do not reflect the more promising future.
+With greater scale and efficiencies, the unit price of the product typically declines, which further expands the addressable market.
+Increasing relative economies of scale advantages, capital requirements, and therefore greater operating leverage, raise the barriers to entry.
+This is all happening while the market's valuation may be anchored to past fundamentals that do not necessarily reflect the more favorable future.